Skip to content

 Obligation Suggested

-Entry Guidelines This may include a DOI, catalog number, and/or other system number.
+Entry Guidelines Enter a DOI, catalog number, and/or other system number.

-Commentary This is a general purpose field that can contain one or more persistent identifers or permalinks.
-At least one value would be ideally a persistent identifier or permalink (such as a PURL or Handle.
-Additional values can be for other identifiers used by the resource, such as the call number, OCLC number, or other system identifier.
+Commentary This is a general purpose field that can contain one or more string values.
+Ideally, at least one value would be a persistent identifier or permalink (such as a PURL or Handle).
+Additional values could be other identifiers used by the resource, such as the call number, OCLC number, or other system identifier.
 This field is not displayed in the interface.

 Element Set DCMI